 A holder may transfer or exchange Notes in accordance with the Indenture.
 The registrar and the Trustee may require a holder, among other things, to furnish appropriate endorsements and transfer documents in connection with a transfer of Notes.
 No service charge will be imposed by the Issuer, the Trustee or the registrar for any registration of transfer or exchange of Notes, but the Issuer may require a holder to pay a sum sufficient to cover any transfer tax or other governmental taxes and fees required by law or permitted by the Indenture.
 The Issuer is not required to transfer or exchange any Note selected for redemption.
-Also, the Issuer is not required to transfer or exchange any Note for a period of 15 days before a selection of Notes to be redeemed.
+Also, the Issuer is not required to transfer or exchange any Notes to be redeemed.